What is a manufacturing execution system (MES)?

 You’ll need to decide which parts and components are to be made by yourself or bought in.
 You decide this by price comparison, availability of resources, if you have the appropriate tools, and whether the materials and machines are available.

-The materials required for production are determined by your bill of materials.
-Using a BOM means you can procure the relevant material and components before production starts.
+Your bill of materials determines the materials required for production.
+Using a BOM means procuring the relevant material and components before production starts.

 This is where you’ll need to look at operations and pair them with a sequence to manufacture the product.
-This establishes the operations needed for the processing of a product, listing them in their sequence on the route or operations sheet.
+This establishes the operations needed to process a product, listing them in their sequence on the route or operations sheet.

 This is where you determine the capacity that can be produced at one location.
 However, “If the product is to be produced to fulfill the consumer requirements, the question to determine the lot size does not arise.”
 This is mainly a concern for businesses that use a continuous or repetitive manufacturing workflow.

-As you are probably aware, manufacturing and business management can be dully administrative.
+As you probably know, manufacturing and business management can be dull and bureaucratic.

 Unfortunately, your routing manufacturing is no different.
 You’ll need to have your manufacturing orders, job tickets, inspection tickets, move orders, tool tickets, and equipment tickets.

-However, for businesses with around 2 to 15 employees, a lot of this might not be necessary.
+However, for businesses with around 2 to 15 employees, this might not be necessary.
 Although, it’s a good practice to have your floor-level management to this high standard of the organization to avoid bottlenecks and backlogs.

-As you can see, routing in production requires a mental sweat to prepare.
+As you can see, preparing routing in production requires a mental sweat.
 But once you have taken the time to do this, you’ll be able to reap the benefits.

 For a production routing example, let’s use a business that manufactures customized wooden glasses.
 They have their routing manufacturing planned out might look something like this in action: